daos-stack/daos/src/container/DAOS_M_forGitHub.md

 When a client process opens a container with write capability, the container service assigns a small cookie (i.e., up to 64 bits) to the resulting container handle and sends it along with the container handle to all the targets.
 The cookie then serves as a container handle identifier that is smaller than the 128-bit container handle UUID, and used only internally on the server side to track write operations belonging to a certain container handle.
 The container service guarantees that coexistent container handles get unique cookies and that each cookie remains constant throughout the life of its container handle.

 On each target, the target service eagerly stores incoming write operations into the matching VOS container.
 For every write operation, the target service passes the cookie of the matching container handle and the epoch to VOS.
 If a container handle discards an epoch, VOS helps discard all write operations associated with the cookie of the container handle.
 When a write operation succeeds, it is immediately visible to conflicting operations in equal or higher epochs.
 A conflicting write operation with the same epoch will be rejected by VOS unless it has the same cookie and content as the one that is already executed.
-Applications require their own conflict resolution mechanism when they need to read uncommitted write operations from a different container handle, so that their write operations use a higher epoch than the one they read from, as described in section MAKEREF USECASES <a href="#65">Concurrent Producers</a>5.2.3.
+Applications require their own conflict resolution mechanism when they need to read uncommitted write operations from a different container handle, so that their write operations use a higher epoch than the one they read from, as described in <a href="/doc/use_cases.md#61">*Concurrent Producers*</a>.

 Before committing an epoch, an application must ensure that a sufficient set of write operations for this epoch have been persisted by the target services.
 The application and the DAOS-SR layer may decide that losing some write operations is acceptable, depending on the redundancy scheme each of them employs.
 The flushing of each write operation involves a client-side stage and a server-side stage.
 On the client side, if the write operation is non-blocking, the application must wait for it to complete by calling the event methods in the client library on appropriate event queues.
 Then, on the server side, the local NVM transaction corresponding to the write operation must commit successfully.
 The application ensures this by calling the flush method in the client library, which asks for the whole container to be flushed at this epoch.
 The DAOS-SR layer responses by sending a CONTAINER_EPOCH_FLUSH request to the container service, which then initiates a collective TARGET_EPOCH_FLUSH request to all target services.
 The “targets” argument of CONTAINER_EPOCH_FLUSH and the TARGET_EPOCH_FLUSH procedure enables future DAOS-SR implementations to experiment with more selective flushing on the targets that have actually been updated in this epoch.